damianhakert/damianhakert.github.io/source/posts/2016-07-15-markdown-kramdown-tips-and-tricks.html.md

 The markdown engine we use for [about.GitLab.com] is [Kramdown], and that is the one we'll be referring to on this post.

-**Note:** We assume you are familiar with web development and markdown, knows what a markdown engine is and how it is applied to a website.
+**Note:** We assume you already know what a markdown engine is and how it is applied to a website.
 {: .note}

 <!-- more -->